- What is Inter Library Loan?

 - Electronic documents are available for download for 30 days after which the link expires

-- You may download and print the document only once - you are advised to print a copy as soon as you activate the link.
+- You may print the document only once - you are advised to print a copy as soon as you download the document.

 - Documents are supplied subject to the usual UK copyright restrictions.

-We can provide loans and photocopies from our collections to libraries in the UK.
+We can provide loans and scans from our collections to libraries in the UK.

 Most material is available for loan except the following:

 - Special Collections material

 Apply to firstname.lastname@example.org quoting your British Library account number and request reference number.

 We do not lend material to non-UK libraries